Authorize.Net: Outages

 In September 2004, Authorize.Net's servers were hit by a distributed denial-of-service (DDoS) attack.
 The DDoS attack lasted for over one week and caused a virtual shut down of the payment gateway's service.
 The attackers demanded money from Authorize.net in exchange for stopping the attack.

-On July 2, 2009, at 11:00 pm PST, the entire web infrastructure for Authorize.Net (main website, merchant gateway website, etc.) went offline and stayed down all morning July 3, 2009.
+On July 2, 2009, at 11:00 p.m.
+PST, the entire web infrastructure for Authorize.Net (main website, merchant gateway website, etc.) went offline and stayed down all morning July 3, 2009.
 None of the over 200,000 merchants who used Authorize.Net payment gateway at the time were able to process credit cards.
 Authorize.Net's phone numbers were closed July 3 because of the July 4th holiday as previously announced on their website (though the website was down at the time).
 Other companies that have nearby offices have reported to the media that there was a fire.
 Authorize.net started a Twitter account that morning, but did not update their phones to give notice to customers until July 5 when they reopened phones.

 Services

 Authorize.Net processes card and ACH payments for companies from small and medium-sized merchants.
 It offers fraud protection services, recurring billing subscriptions, and simple checkout options.
 For developers, it provides an application programming interface (API) and software development kits for Android and iOS.
 Its virtual terminal and invoice features can process manual payments.
 It also offers recurring billing and a plugin for the integration with Authorize.Net, and technical support is available for merchants.

-Authorize.Net has the most customers of any payment processor and has been described as one of the more senior players in the payment processing industry, retaining a "decent portion" of the industry's market share.
+Authorize.Net has the most customers of any payment processor as of 2015 and has been described as one of the more senior players in the payment processing industry, retaining a "decent portion" of the industry's market share.